adavies1/wurlitzer/docs/protracker/file-structure.md

 ### StarTrekker 8 Channel

 This variation uses the `FLT8` signature and has 8 channels per row.
 It follows the above format, but the twist is that instead of recording the row information for each channel sequentially, the pattern for channels 1-4 is stored and then the next pattern holds the data for channels 5-8.
 You'll probably want to merge these together while decoding the song, so that you can have a consistent structure for your playback routine.

+## Extra Tips

+Here are some extra bits of info that may help you along your way:

+### Obtaining the pattern count

+ * As per ByteRaver's notes in Thunder's doc, the best way to get the total number of patterns in a song is to read the pattern table and find the highest index and then add 1 (as the pattern indexes are zero-based).
+ * If the above pattern count method ever fails (never has for me so far), you'll have to separate the header and the sample data, leaving just the pattern data chunk.
+Then, figure out how many channels you have based on the signature and use it to calculate the length of a pattern `patternLength = 4*channels*64` .
+Finally, divide the length of the pattern chunk by the pattern length you just calculated `numPatterns = patternChunk.length / patternLength`.

+### Endianness

+You'll notice that some of the values are **Big-endian word**, which means you need to be careful when decoding their values:
+ * Firstly a **word** is two bytes in length.
+ * Endianness describes what each byte in the set (in this case, the word) signifies.
+On little-endian systems, the byte at the end (right-hand side) of the set signifies the smallest values, where as on big-endian systems, it is the other way around.
+For more info on the subject, see [here](https://developer.mozilla.org/en-US/docs/Glossary/Endianness).

+**Example**: A word in memory is stored as `0000001 1100010`.
+On a little-endian system, this would signify `1*256 + 194 = 450`.
+On a big-endian system, this would signify `1 + 194*256 = 49665`.
+So, if you use the wrong endianness, you'll get the wrong numerical values when reading your data!

+The reason why big-endian values are used is because the Amiga uses the Motorola 68K CPU, which is natively a big-endian architecture.
+Modern PC CPUs are little-endian.

+### Finetune values

+These are signed nibbles (signed 4-bit values).
+If you don't have an easy way to read these, read the value as an unsigned 8-bit integer and then do `-16 + value`.
+If you want to be extra safe and zero-out the higher 4 bits, you can either shift the value to the left by 4, and then back to the right by 4, or use modulus 16 `-16 + (value % 16)`.
+There are likely other ways (bit masks?) but as a JS programmer, this is how i'd do it.